 -

 A signed certificate is required for a successful authorization and authentication of calls from the trunk.
-The certificate must meet the following requirements:
+A Local Gateway MUST meet the following requirements when establishing a bidirectional mutual TLS connection with Webex Calling services for SIP:

 -